lukasflu/Orientation_Thickness_Extraction_Geol_Maps/README.md

 ***
 CITATION:

-A detailed documentation of the approach can be found in Nibourel et al. (submitted), see below:
+A detailed documentation of the approach can be found in Nibourel et al. (2023), see below:

-Nibourel et al., (submitted).
+**Nibourel L., Morgenthaler J., Grazioli S., Schumacher I., Schlaefli S., Galfetti T., Heuberger S., 2023.
 Automated extraction of orientation and stratigraphic thickness from geological maps.
-Journal of Structural Geology, ???, ???-???, doi: ???
+Journal of Structural Geology, ???, ???-???, doi: ???**

 Please, cite this paper if you apply the "Orientation_Thickness_Extraction_Geol_Maps".

 ***